 There is nothing quite like fall in McCall.
 Leaves have turned to red and yellow, events, mountain biking, fishing, hiking are fantastic.
 People come to town to enjoy this very special place, and many come looking to find their slice of heaven, whether it's a summer cabin, or a place to call home full time.

 On the real estate front, the Wall Street Journal wrote a recent article entitled "McCall, Idaho: A Ski Spot Without the Glitz" which highlights some great aspects of our town, and has generated a fair amount of buzz, drawing attention to many of the great reasons people come to McCall both for vacations and to live full time.
 To read the full article, click here.

-Inventory tends to be low this time of year, and most sellers with their properties on the market are serious about selling.
+Inventory is low right now as we move into the summer of 2018, and most sellers with their properties on the market are serious about selling.
 Seasonally, we see more properties come on the market in May-June, the most showing activity during the summer, and the most closed sales in fall.
-With inventories low in winter, the timeframe from January to April is one of the best times to list your home for sale as there is less competition.
 If you're considering selling or looking into purchasing a home in McCall, please contact Mike Maciaszek (208) 315-2945.